scc-digitalhub/sdk-docs/docs/how-to/runtime-guide.md

 - You work with tabular data
 - You need SQL-based data transformations

+### Flower Runtime

+**Choose when:**

+- You want to implement federated learning
+- You need privacy-preserving machine learning
+- You work with distributed datasets across multiple parties
+- You want to use the Flower framework for FL

 ## Getting Started with Your Chosen Runtime

 Once you've selected a runtime, follow these steps: